 We evaluated the effects of astaxanthin, on accommodation, critical flicker fusion, and pattern visual evoked potential in visual display terminal workers.
 Findings of the present study indicated that accommodation amplitude improved after astaxanthin supplementation in visual terminal workers.

-In this paper, the authors investigated the role of natural ASX in sports nutrition.
-They analyzed the existing literature on ASX’s ability to increase strength and endurance, and then examined its antioxidant and anti-inflammatory properties and discussed how these properties can benefit athletes.
+In this paper, the authors investigated the role of ASX in sports nutrition.
+They analysed the existing literature on ASX’s ability to increase strength and endurance, and then examined its antioxidant and anti-inflammatory properties and discussed how these properties can benefit athletes.

 NDA Panel assessed the safety of the novel ASX-rich ingredient derived from microalgae Haematococcus pluvialis.
 The Panel concludes that an intake of 8 mg ASX per day from food supplements is safe for adults even in combination with the high exposure estimate to ASX from the background diet.

-We studied the long term effects of the oral ingestion of liquid preparations containing ASX, Vitamin C and Vitamin E on anti-aging and functional improvements of human facial skin.
-The results show that the supplementation of ASX has significant anti-aging and functional improvements of the skin.
+This study presents the long term effects of the oral ingestion of liquid preparations containing ASX, Vitamin C & Vitamin E on anti-aging and functional improvements of human facial skin.
+Supplementation of ASX has significant anti-aging and functional improvements of the skin.